temporalio/documentation/blog/2021-04-05-workflow-engine-principles.md

 But the system still has a single point of failure in terms of blast radius, because a single bad schema deployment to the database can bring it down.

-If you want to provide very high availability, we have **multi-cluster deployment** with synchronous replication.
+If you want to provide very high availability, we have **multi-cluster deployment** with asynchronous replication.